mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

     * build phrases into the index
         * avoid creating phrases at query time and save some processing time/speed
 * downside is that you have larger indices
+* bool_prefix
+    * each term except the last is used in a term query
+    * last term is used in a prefix query

 ## stemming
 * process of reducing a word to its root form
 * extremely handy when searching - able to match words sharing the root or stem of the word